On Dirichlet Series Involving $\zeta(s)$ and Extensions of the Euler-Mascheroni Constant: Introduction

-where $\gamma = \gamma(1,1;1)$ denotes the Euler--Mascheroni constant, defined by
+where $\gamma=\gamma(1,1;1)$ denotes the Euler--Mascheroni constant, defined by

-Following these pioneering contributions, several further classical results were obtained in this direction (see, e.g., \cite{glaisher}, \cite{glaisher2}, \cite{ramanujan}, \cite{ramaswami}, \cite{apostol}).
-A comprehensive historical overview of formulas expressing infinite series involving the Riemann zeta function in closed form can be found in \cite{srivastava} and \cite[Chapter~3]{srivastava-choi}.
-Building upon these historical developments, it is then natural to explore explicit formulas for the special values of $D(s_1,s_2; \lambda)$.
-In the present paper, we base our investigation on the formulas due to Srivastava \cite[(5.3)]{srivastava} (see also \cite[3.4.(500)]{srivastava-choi}), Adamchik--Srivastava \cite[Proposition~4]{adamchik-srivastava} (see also \cite[Proposition~3.8]{srivastava-choi}), and Choi--Srivastava \cite[(4.40)]{choi-srivastava} (see also \cite[3.4.(543)]{srivastava-choi}), which will be recalled in Section~2.
+Following these pioneering works, numerous related formulas were obtained (see, for example, \cite{glaisher,glaisher2,ramanujan,ramaswami,apostol}).
+A comprehensive historical account of closed-form evaluations of series involving the Riemann zeta function can be found in \cite{srivastava} and \cite[Chapter~3]{srivastava-choi}.
+Motivated by these developments, it is natural to investigate explicit formulas for the special values of $D(s_1,s_2;\lambda)$.
+In the present paper, our approach relies on formulas due to Srivastava \cite[(5.3)]{srivastava}, Adamchik--Srivastava \cite[Proposition~4]{adamchik-srivastava}, and Choi--Srivastava \cite[(4.40)]{choi-srivastava}, which will be recalled in Section~2.